 Background: More effective and progressively safer generations of drug-elut-ing stents (DES) have replaced bare metal stents (BMS) in rou-tine clinical practice.
 However, patients considered to be at high bleeding risk (HBR) have traditionally been underrepresented in pivotal DES trials.

 Aims: The aim of this study was to model the safety and effectiveness of drug-coated stents (DCS) versus BMS in HBR patients according to the Academic Research Consortium (ARC) criteria.

-Methods and results: Participants from the LEADERS FREE (LF) and LEADERS FREE (LFII) studies were pooled into one dataset.
+Methods: Participants from the LEADERS FREE (LF) and LEADERS FREE II (LFII) studies were pooled into one data set.
 Participants were treated with 30 days of DAPT.
-The primary safety (composite of cardiac death, myocardial infarction, or stent thrombosis) and effectiveness (target-lesion revascularization) endpoints were compared between DCS and BMS in the subgroup of patients satisfying the ARC-HBR definition using propensity-score modelling.
+The primary safety (composite of cardiac death, myocardial infarction, or stent thrombosis) and effectiveness (target lesion revascularisation) endpoints were compared between DCS and BMS in the subgroup of patients satisfying the ARC-HBR definition using propensity-score modelling.

 Conclusions: DCS are safer and more effective than BMS in an ARC-defined HBR population.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com